 “Clinical Research” is research that involves humans as research subjects.
 This type of research is growing rapidly at many levels.
 The pharmaceutical and biotech industries are constantly discovering new disease “targets” and new compounds to attack these targets.
-The Human Genome Project will also expand the number of identifiable disease targets.
 In the medical device industry, the development of new and better materials for devices and the development of hybrid devices (implantable devices with a pharmaceutical or biotech component) have nearly limitless potential.
 These new technologies need to be tested in clinical research studies to document their safety and efficacy in humans.
-To conduct these clinical studies, we need well-trained professionals who know how to conduct human research.
+To conduct these clinical studies, well-trained professionals who know how to conduct human research are needed.
 This need will continue to grow as the demand for clinical studies grows.
 The courses offered in the Clinical Research concentration provide a solid grounding in the technical and ethical aspects that make human research different from other types of research.
-Students will learn the elements of study design, trial management, and human research regulations, and write a thesis about a clinical research topic.
+Students will learn the elements of study design, trial management, and human research regulations.

 Four courses (16 credits) are required to complete the concentration in Clinical Research.

 The requirements for the Clinical Research concentration are:

 The three following courses

-- GMS CI 640 Regulatory and Compliance Issues
+- GMS CI 640 OL Regulatory and Compliance Issues

 - GMS CI 675 Designing Clinical Research Studies

 - GMS CI 790 Seminar in Clinical Research